Jesse Jackson: Stance on abortion

 Although Jackson was one of the most liberal members of the Democratic Party, his position on abortion was originally more in line with pro-life views.
-Less than a month after the 1973 Supreme Court decision Roe v.
+Less than a month after the 1973 U.S Supreme Court decision Roe v.
 Wade legalized abortion, Jackson began a PUSH campaign against the decision, calling abortion murder and declaring that Jesus and Moses might not have been born if abortion had been available in ancient times.
 Jackson's strong rhetoric on abortion temporarily alienated one of his major supporters, T. R. M. Howard, a Black physician who performed the procedure.

 In 1975, Jackson endorsed a plan for a constitutional amendment banning abortion.
 He also endorsed the Hyde Amendment, which bars the funding of abortions through the federal Medicaid program.
 In a 1977 National Right to Life Committee News report, Jackson argued that the basis for Roe v.
 Wade—the right to privacy—had also been used to justify slavery and the treatment of slaves on the plantations.
 Jackson decried what he believed was the casual taking of life and the decline in society's values.
-Jackson later changed his views, saying that women have the right to an abortion and that the government should not interfere.
+He later changed his views, saying that women have the right to an abortion and that the government should not interfere.
+In 1988, a pro-life opinion writer in the Washington Post wrote: "He [Jackson] supports federal funding of abortion and says moral positions shouldn't be imposed on public policy.
+Freedom of choice must prevail.
+He echoes the arguments that make Democrats the party of abortion."

 After the leak of the draft decision to overturn Roe v.
 Wade, Jackson compared the draft to Dred Scott v.
 Sandford, as both were "preceded by a disingenuous campaign to urge citizens to respect the decisions of the court as grounded in law, not politics".
 He predicted overturning Roe v.
 Wade would "spark fierce political battles over basic rights in the states, the Congress, the courts and on the streets".
 In June 2022, the Supreme Court overruled Roe in Dobbs v.
 Jackson.